 By focusing on these key components, we have continually been able to help biopharmaceutical and biotech companies identity specific opportunities to dramatically reduce costs, improve productivity, and accelerate cycle times.

 Our work with the executive leadership at a Global Pharmaceutical Company’s R&D division highlights the power of this approach.
-This leadership team was faced with two critical challenges.
-The first was how to gain deeper insights into their actual operational costs for their global drug development efforts.
-The second challenge was that without a full view of the costs of running global clinical trials they were unable to model cost implications such as:
+This leadership team was faced with two critical challenges: How to gain deeper insights into their actual operational costs for their global drug development efforts, and how to model cost implications without a full view of global clinical trial costs.
+The implications included:

 - Identifying the financial benefits of continuous process improvement activities;